bmshin94/neverclick/README.md

 ![Neverclick's configuration window for setting up hotkeys in a graphical interface](https://github.com/user-attachments/assets/1643b4db-1ff0-417a-b111-e2217609a28d)

+A **hotkey** triggers a Tool or an Action.

+- **Neverclick Tools** are interactive overlays (e.g. the Left Click Tool, the Sticky Hints Tool).
+- **Neverclick Actions** are one-off commands that execute immediately (e.g. Scroll, Move Window).

-Configure your keybinds visually on an interactive virtual keyboard.
+**Keybinds** are what you can do while a Tool is active.
+Configure them visually on an interactive virtual keyboard.

 ![Neverclick's interactive virtual keyboard for assigning keybinds visually](https://github.com/user-attachments/assets/32ebf1d6-462d-4abb-9024-f662912e4f18)